denten-books/plain-text/1-device.md

 Cora Diamond, it is clear that Turing was a vociferous presence in the class.
 His name is mentioned eighty-six times in the text, more than any other student by a wide margin.
-At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
+At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
-For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].
+For it is no good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-8].

 One expects Turing's seminal paper on computable numbers, where he first proposed his universal computing machine, to contain a strictly technical